Connect With Us

 When the heart pumps blood around the body, it is called circulation.
 Good blood circulation works to provide oxygen and nutrients to cells and remove waste from the body.
 Factors that can lead to poor circulation include high or low blood pressure, high red blood cells, a weak heart, and problems with veins and arteries interfering with the flow of blood to the body.
 Circulation can be improved by being more active, implementing cardiovascular and stretching exercises, and maintaining good health habits, like having a healthy body weight and not smoking.
 Other ways include reducing saturated fats, increasing omega-3 fatty acids and antioxidants in the diet, and having a balanced level of iron intake.
 Underlying conditions that can impact proper blood circulation include obesity, diabetes, and a heart condition.
 When one has poor circulation they may experience numbness, tingling, and pain in their limbs, including the feet.
 This can lead to falls or other conditions that can be dangerous and should be checked by a qualified podiatrist who can examine the feet, diagnose problems, and suggest proper treatment methods.

 While poor circulation itself isn’t a condition; it is a symptom of another underlying health condition you may have.
-If you have any concerns with poor circulation in your feet contact one of our podiatrists of Advanced Podiatry Associates.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns with poor circulation in your feet contact David A. Edmonds, DPM of Advanced Podiatry Associates.
+Our doctor will treat your foot and ankle needs.

 Poor Circulation in the Feet